 Please note: Each user will need to be added individually if you'd like to have their email messages journal.

-9. After the user is selected, select the drop down for External Messages Only.
+9. After the user (or users) is selected, select the drop down for External Messages Only.

 10. Final Step!
 Once completed for yourself and/or your team, please ensure the boxes are CHECKED.
 An unchecked box (as shown below) will result in email messages not journaling.
 This should be checked by default but it is always worth a double check!